-The first consultation for ICMS, 2nd Edition (incorporating life cycle costs) is now open.
+The second consultation for ICMS, 2nd Edition (incorporating life cycle costs) is now open.

 Since publication in July 2017, the International Construction Measurement Standards (ICMS) have provided a single methodology for reporting, grouping and classifying construction project costs.